Top 10 RSS and news reading apps

 2021.
 News aggregator SmartNews raises $230 million

-SmartNews, a news aggregation website and app that’s grown in popularity despite hefty competition from built-in aggregators like Apple News, has closed on $230 million in Series F funding.
-Founded in 2012 in Japan, the company launched to the U.S. in 2014 and expanded its local news footprint early last year.
-While the app’s content team includes former journalists, machine learning is used to pick which articles are shown to readers to personalize their experience.
-However, one of the app’s key differentiators is how it works to pop users’ “filter bubbles” through its “News From All Sides” feature, which allows its users to access news from across a range of political perspectives.
+SmartNews, a news aggregation website and app that has gained significant popularity despite facing tough competition from built-in aggregators like Apple News, has successfully raised $230 million in Series F funding.
+The company, originally founded in Japan in 2012, expanded its presence to the United States in 2014 and recently focused on expanding its coverage of local news.
+While SmartNews benefits from the expertise of its content team, which includes former journalists, it leverages machine learning algorithms to curate articles and personalize the user experience.
+What sets SmartNews apart is its commitment to counteract filter bubbles through its unique feature called "News From All Sides," enabling users to access news from a diverse range of political perspectives.
+This approach promotes a well-rounded and balanced news consumption experience.

 2021.
 Microsoft launches a personalized news service, Microsoft Start

-Microsoft has introduced its own personalized news reading experience called Microsoft Start, available as both a website and mobile app, in addition to being integrated with other Microsoft products, including Windows 10 and 11 and its Microsoft Edge web browser.
-The feed will combine content from news publishers, but in a way that’s tailored to users’ individual interests, the company says — a customization system that could help Microsoft better compete with the news reading experiences offered by rivals like Apple or Google, as well as popular third-party apps like Flipboard or SmartNews.
+Microsoft has unveiled its personalized news reading platform called Microsoft Start.
+This innovative service is accessible through a dedicated website and mobile app, and it seamlessly integrates with various Microsoft products, including Windows 10 and 11, as well as the Microsoft Edge web browser.
+Microsoft Start aggregates content from various news publishers, but with a unique twist—it tailors the content to match individual user interests.
+This customization feature positions Microsoft to better compete with rival news reading experiences provided by companies like Apple or Google, as well as popular third-party apps such as Flipboard or SmartNews.

 2020.
 Facebook News launches to all in US with addition of local news and video